K-and-R/developer-training-lineup/Level-0/01-Code-Concepts/DOM.md

 that matches the event.
 In most modern browsers the event takes a round trip, moving outward then moving back inward.
-When the event travels *down* the DOM tree it is referred to as `propagation`.
+When the event travels *down* the DOM tree it is referred to as `capturing`.
-When the event travels*up* the DOM tree it is referred to as `bubbling`.
+When the event travels *up* the DOM tree it is referred to as `bubbling`.

 Because the event travels firing any event handler that matches the event, you can have multiple events all fire at the same time.
 That may not be what is wanted.
-`Propagation` and `bubbling` can be interrupted by using the method `.stopPropagation()`.
+`capturing` and `bubbling` can be interrupted by using the method `.stopPropagation()`.
 It looks like this:

 ```javascript